Fix External Hard Drive Not Showing Up Mac in 7 Ways [macOS Ventura Applicable]

 If your external hard drive is not showing up in the Disk Utility, go to the View tab and choose Show All Devices.
 If it is still not showing up, the drive might be physically damaged, and you will need to replace it.

-2. How to fix an external hard drive not detected on macOS Monterey?
+2. How do I fix an external hard drive not detected on macOS Monterey?

 Choose Preferences from the Finder menu at the top of the screen.
 Go to General.
 Ensure that the External disks option is checked.
 Next, click Sidebar and ensure the External disks checkbox is selected.